INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Semantics is the meanings associated with syntactical symbols.

 Semantics is the second of the four dimensions, and it includes the syntactical dimension.
-Language viewed in the semantical metalinguistic perspective is said to be “semantically interpreted syntax”, which is merely to say that the syntactical symbols have meanings associated with them.
+Language viewed in the semantical metalinguistic perspective is said to be “semantically interpreted syntax”, which is merely to say that the syntactical symbols have meanings associated with them

 3.09 Nominalist vs. Conceptualist Semantics

 The philosophy of nominalism was common among many positivists, although some like the logical positivist Carnap maintained a three-level semantics.
-In Carnap’s three-level semantics descriptive terms symbolize what he called “intensions”, which are concepts or meanings effectively viewed in simple supposition.
-The intensions in turn signify attributes and thereby reference in personal supposition what he called “extensions”, which are the individual entities identified by the signified attributes.
+In Carnap’s three-level semantics descriptive terms symbolize what he called “intensions”, which are concepts or meanings effectively viewed as in simple supposition.
+The intensions in turn signify attributes and thereby reference in personal supposition what he called “extensions”, which are the individual entities manifesting the signified attributes.

 While the contemporary pragmatism emerged as a critique of neopositivism, some philosophers carried the positivists’ nominalism into contemporary pragmatism.
-Pragmatist philosophers such as Quine adopted nominalism.
+Pragmatist philosophers such as Quine opted for nominalism.
 He rejected concepts, ideas, meanings, propositions and all other mentalistic views of knowledge due to the notational conventions of the Russellian predicate calculus, a logic that Quine liked to call “canonical”.
 However, in his book Word and Object (1960) Quine also uses a phrase “stimulus meaning”, which he defines as a disposition by a native speaker of a language to assent or dissent from a sentence in response to present stimuli.
 And he added that the stimulus is not just a singular event, but rather is a “universal”, which he called a “repeatable event form”.

 3.10 Naturalistic vs. Artifactual Semantics